mnott/skimenabler/README.md

 # Your Location of Skim.app
 #
 SKIM=/Applications/Skim.app

+#
+# To work, needs to be the exact same length as
+#
+#      /System/Library/Frameworks/Quartz.framework
+#
+QUARKS=/Applications/Skim.app/Contents/Q.framework

+#
+# Whether to check SIP
+#
+SIPCHECK=false

+#
+# Whether to check for being root
+#
+ROOTCHECK=false
 ```

+You need to check for SIP only if you deploy beneath a directory
+structure beneath **/System**; in that case, and also if your location
+of **Skim.app** is not owned by you, you also need to check
+for being root, and run the script with **sudo ./install.sh** instead
+of just **./install.sh**.

 Then, in a Terminal window, go to the directory where you have
 **install.sh** and just run this command (though not strictly